versionpress/versionpress/docs/Dev-Setup.md

 1. `cd ./plugins/versionpress/tests`
 2. `npm run test:<type>`, e.g., `npm run test:unit-tests`

-After you inspect the results, run `npm run cleanup-tests` to shut down the Docker stack (it is left up and running so that you can e.g. inspect the resulting WordPress site in case of end2end tests).
+You can now inspect the results in the console and also, the whole Docker stack is still running so you can e.g. inspect the test site or its database.
+Run `npm run stop-tests` to shut down the Docker stack or `npm run cleanup-tests` to also remove all the volumes (next start will be completely fresh).

 The only local requirement is a free port 80 (end2end tests make the WordPress site available for local inspection).